-If you used your merit scholar stipend last summer, then you are eligible to apply for a Wheaton Fellow for summer 2012.
-If you did not access your merit scholar stipend last summer, you MUST use your stipend during the summer of 2012 or you forfeit the money.
+If you used your merit scholar stipend last summer, then you are eligible to apply for a Wheaton Fellow for upcoming summer.
+If you did not access your merit scholar stipend last summer, you MUST use your stipend during the summer of 2015 or you forfeit the money.

 You must access your merit scholar stipend this summer prior to applying for a Wheaton Fellow in a future summer.

 What kinds of experiences qualify for a Wheaton Fellow?

 Non-credit bearing and unpaid internships or volunteer experiences, domestic or abroad and structured independent research.

 What kinds of experiences DO NOT qualify for a Wheaton Fellow?

 Credit- bearing study or internship programs; recreational or cultural tourism, unless explicitly linked to scholarly or professional development as presented in the proposal; paid experiences; travel/internships/research/volunteer experiences in countries on the U.S. State Department’s Travel Warning List

 Who selects the Wheaton Fellows?